conda/conda-pack/README.md

 `conda-pack` is a command line tool for creating relocatable conda environments.
-This is useful for deploying code in a consistent environment, potentially in a location where python/conda isn't already installed.
+This is useful for deploying code in a consistent environment, potentially in locations where python or conda isn't already installed.

 See the <a href="https://conda.github.io/conda-pack/">documentation</a>
 for more information.

-## Description

-New BSD.
-See the
+Conda-pack is offered under a New BSD license; see the
-<a href="https://github.com/conda/conda-pack/blob/master/LICENSE.txt">license file.</a>
+<a href="https://github.com/conda/conda-pack/blob/master/LICENSE.txt">license file</a>.

 ## Build status